 The $7,395 (maximum) Pell Grant is free money—financial aid that doesn't need to be paid back!
 The Pell Grant is generally awarded to lower-income students.
-Still, the funds can only be acquired by filling out the FAFSA.
+Still, the funds can only be obtained by completing the FAFSA.
 The same goes for work-study programs.
 College students can earn money by working on campus (sometimes off-campus) via federal work study programs, but a FAFSA must be completed first.

 Similarly, the National Scholarship Providers Association reported that an estimated $100 million in scholarships go unused each year as well because of a lack of applicants, according to SoFi.